Assessment

 Summative assessment usually takes place three times per year and could be a written test, an assessed piece of writing or a practical activity

-How do we find the starting points for pupils?
+How do we find the starting points for students?

-Pupils are not given a target grade in key stage 3 as we do not want to put any limits on their aspirations.
-We want to encourage a mindset where all pupils strive for excellence and a culture of ‘I can’t do it yet’ rather than ‘I can’t do it’
+Students are not given a target grade in Key Stage 3 as we do not want to put any limits on their aspirations.
+We want to encourage a growth mindset where all students strive for excellence and a culture of ‘I can’t do it yet’ rather than ‘I can’t do it’

-We will use the achievement scores from Key stage 2 to assign each pupil a starting point.
+We will use the achievement scores from Key Stage 2 to assign each student a starting point.
 We will also use results from CATs tests to assist in the process.
-Teachers will also carry out a baseline assessment in all subjects in the autumn term of year 7.
+Teachers will also carry out a baseline assessment in all subjects in the autumn term of Year 7.
 It is important to note that this is a starting point only.
-Whilst Key stage 2 tests will provide some useful information to start with we also recognise that the tests are only the results from a snapshot in time and sometimes don’t accurately reflect a child’s true potential.
+Whilst Key Stage 2 tests will provide some useful information to start with we also recognise that the tests are only the results from a snapshot in time and sometimes don’t accurately reflect a child’s true potential.
 They are not a proxy for IQ.
 For this reason, we don’t assign ‘rigid’ flight paths.
-We recognise that pupil progress is not linear and rarely follows predictable trajectories.
+We recognise that student progress is not linear and rarely follows predictable trajectories.

-Based on their start points, pupils will be placed in to one of three attainment bands for each subject.
-These attainment bands are not fixed and where a pupil is working consistently above their band, we will move them to the higher band.
+Based on their start points, students will be placed in to one of three attainment bands for each subject.
+These attainment bands are not fixed and where a student is working consistently above their band, we will move them to the higher band.
 No student will be moved down.

-Attainment bands help us identify strengths and weaknesses of each pupil and plan accordingly.
-Starting point from which to internally track progress.
+Attainment bands help us identify strengths and weaknesses of each student and plan accordingly.
 Internal assessment allows us to ensure they have gained the knowledge and skills necessary for GCSE outcomes.
-Pupils above their band will be moved to the next band.
+Students above their band will be moved to the next band.
 Consistently below means support plans put in place including meetings with teachers.
-We strive to create a culture in school where excellence is the norm; a school were working hard is celebrated by everybody.
-The process of determining and assigning attainment bands helps us to understand the strengths and weaknesses of each pupil and to help them be taught in the most effective way and to make maximum progress.
-Pupils are continually assessed both formatively and summarily to ensure they have gained the required skills and knowledge so that they gain their expected GCSE grades.
-If pupils consistently demonstrate that they are working at a level above their initial attainment band they will be moved up a band.
-Where pupils are performing below expectations, support will be put in place and interventions monitored closely.
+Students are continually assessed both formatively and summarily to ensure they have gained the required skills and knowledge so that they gain their expected GCSE grades.
+If students consistently demonstrate that they are working at a level above their initial attainment band they will be moved up a band.
+Where students are performing below expectations, support will be put in place and interventions monitored closely.

 Reporting to parents